Hawaiian Ti Plant, Good Luck Plant, etc.

 The green Ti Plant was given to be by Tarlei because it wasn’t in very good shape.
 I brought it home and it recovered nicely.
 Tarlei passed away in 2012 due to a battle with breast cancer but I gave this plant back to Thomas when I moved.
 Tarlei was loved by so many people and she had an impact on many of our lives.

-There is a lot of information online about the Cordyline fruticosa so I didn’t write a lot of information.
-Just go the links below.
+There is a lot of information online about the Cordyline fruticosa so I didn’t write that much.
+Just go to the links below.
 There are more online…

 MISSOURI BOTANICAL GARDEN